 Frequently Asked Questions

-Script submissions will open on September 2023 for the 2024 SheLA & SheNYC Theater Festivals.
+Script submissions will open in September 2024 for the 2025 SheLA, SheATL, SheDFW, & SheNYC Theater Festivals.
+They’ll be due by November 11.

 What is it like to do my show in the Festival?